Storage Container Delivery & Transport Done Right

 Storage containers serve a variety of purposes for numerous types of businesses: construction, contracting, retail, and more.
 As a business owner, having the right storage solutions on your site can solve a lot of problems.
 While the storage is important, having it delivered in the right way is crucial too.
 Simply put, there’s a right way and a wrong way to handle storage container delivery.

 Since steel storage units are built to withstand the elements, they are somewhat heavy — approximately 5,000 pounds for a 20 foot unit.
-As a result, heavy duty equipment is needed to haul them from place-to-place — a personal-use trailer isn’t quite up to the task.
+As a result, heavy duty equipment is needed to haul them from place to place — a personal-use trailer isn’t quite up to the task.

 - Pickup Truck and Gooseneck Trailer — While a gooseneck trailer with a heavy-duty pickup may be rated to handle the weight, it just isn’t the safest option.
-In addition, this transport method gives you fewer options for delivery when on the site itself.
+In addition, this storage container transport method gives you fewer options for delivery when on the site itself.

-Why Does Shipping Container Transportation Matter?
+Why Does Shipping Container Transport Matter?

 - Easier Delivery — TP Trailers delivers storage containers using rollback flatbeds that feature a tilting bed.
 This means our team doesn’t need to drive our trucks over driveways, curbs, and sidewalks.